Smile-SA/frontend-frameworks-comparison/README.md

 But the tricky part is that it should not be a basic `for` loop for example, because we want the framework to render the value between each increments.

-Also I wanted to use a solution that was almost the same for each frameworks so I ended up using `MessageChannel` to dispatch a message to increment the counter.
+Also I wanted to use a solution that was almost the same for each framework so I ended up using `MessageChannel` to dispatch a message to increment the counter.
 This technique is quite similar to the node JS `setImmediate` function but for browsers, and gives the following result:

 ![Increment counter animation](framework-comparison.gif)